Birju Dattani

-Birju Dattani (also known as Mujahid Dattani) is a Canadian lawyer and human rights professional who is a senior fellow at the Centre for Free Expression at Toronto Metropolitan University.
+Birju Dattani is a Canadian lawyer and human rights professional who is a senior fellow at the Centre for Free Expression at Toronto Metropolitan University.
 Dattani was previously appointed as Chief Commissioner of the Canadian Human Rights Commission in 2024.
 He was forced to resign before starting his role due to accusations of antisemitism, although an investigation by a third-party law firm found no evidence of antisemitism.

 Early life and education

 Dattani was born in Calgary, Alberta, to parents who were refugees from Uganda.
 He later attended the University of Wales and the London School of Economics.

 Career

 Prior to his federal appointment, Dattani served as the executive director of the Yukon Human Rights Commission.
 He also worked as Director of Human Rights and Conflict Resolution at Centennial College and worked as Assistant Regional Director at the Alberta Human Rights Commission.